SuryaVegesna27/SuryaVegesna27/README.md

 - 👋 Hi, I’m @SuryaVegesna27
-- 👀 I’m currently studying Masters in Data Science and Analytics.
+- 👀 ALWAYS learning, with core interests in data science, machine learning, and cloud computing.
+Keen believer of the "growth mindset", always honing and upgrading my machine learning skills.
+I love researching data science use cases in various domains of society and solving challenging business problems using machine learning techniques.
+I’m well-versed with topics in time series analysis, predictions, and forecasting using various machine learning algorithms.Currently studying Masters in Data Science and Analytics.
 - 🌱 My aim is to decode data science for the real world in most simple words.
 - 📫 Reach me on Linkedin - www.linkedin.com/in/suryavegesna27